-All District employees are subject to occupational exposure; the Superintendent or designee will develop and annually update an exposure control plan that will be accessible to employees.
+If one or more District employees are subject to occupational exposure, the Superintendent or designee will develop and annually update an exposure control plan that will be accessible to employees.

-The District will provide vaccines, training, and post-exposure evaluations at no charge to employees whose duties are reasonably anticipated to result in occupational exposure to blood or other infectious materials.
+The District will provide personal protective equipment, the hepatitis B vaccine and vaccination series, training, and post-exposure evaluations, as required by law, at no charge to employees whose duties are reasonably anticipated to result in occupational exposure to blood or other infectious materials.